PavanRangani/docs/docs/prd/chat/my-chats.md

 - When this page is accessed, no family is selected by default.
 User has to select any family from left panel to see its tasks.
 - In case of overflow of the page width, shows horizontal scroll.
 During scroll filter bar and Families panel remain sticky.
 - When data are being loaded, shows loader in content area
+- Message when no family selected: `Please Select Family`
+- Message when no matching records available with Family: `No Matching Tasks Available`

 ### Families panel